sympiler/sympiler.github.io/sympiler_docs/docs/tiling.md

 ### transformation
 The block-tiling transformation is shown in the code below.
-The inner loop in line 3 transforms to two nested loops (lines 3–7) that iterate over the block specified by the outer loop.
-The tile-blocking code transformation is domain specific and the general H-Level transformation can not be used.
+The inner loop in line 3 transforms into two nested loops (lines 3–7) that iterate over the block specified by the outermost loop.
+The tile-blocking code transformation is domain-specific and the general H-Level transformation can not be used.
 ```
 /// The input AST to the block-tiling transformation